CalCOFI/rCRUX/README.md

              metabarcode)

-# Using the get_blast_seeds output that used modified blast search settings (output with 111500 blast seed returns), rcrux_blast results in 146221 returns.
+# Using the get_blast_seeds output that used modified blast search settings (output with 111500 blast seed returns), rcrux_blast resulted in 147479 returns.

+# Using the get_blast_seeds output that used default blast search settings (output with 1049 blast seed returns), rcrux_blast resulted in  109712 returns.

 ```